 Britain is in everything just one step behind the USA.
 They are the first in Europe to import the Intelligent Design debate too.
 There is people of unknown protestant church, well-trained in the psychological and the rhetorical skill, who are going around the country and pushing the agenda that Creationsm should be included in the UK school curriculum, namely in the Biology class.
 Recently, they started to get TV air time too!

-hey carefully picked an argument that is difficult to oppose in a country taking pride in its democratic traditions - "Students must be introduced to all available hypotheses, not just one."
+They carefully picked an argument that is difficult to oppose in a country taking pride in its democratic traditions - "Students must be introduced to all available hypotheses, not just one."
 How to go about it?

 For every TV debate the well-wishing Journalist picks as an opponent some big name in Biology.
 Unfortunately, this translates into an 80-year-old professor nearing dementia, who has spent the better part of his life torturing fruit flies.
 Naturally, with such a pass-time, he is a fanatic ultra-atheist (chemists and biologists mostly are), who could not even make a rational argument about why in fact he dismisses God (you will be surprised how few atheists can).

-the Creationist's wiles is "It's not a Theory!
+His only intelligible response to the Creationist's wiles is "It's not a Theory!
 There is no evidence!!
 SHOW ME A GRAM OF EVIDENCE, THE LEAST GRAM OF EVIDENCE AND I WILL BELIEVE YOU!!!
 YOU HAVE NONE!!!!" degenerating into a saliva-sprinkling scream...

-a visitor from Mars would quite believe that Creationists are the reasonable guys and Scientists are some nuts mollahs.
+At this point, a visitor from Mars would quite believe that Creationists are the reasonable guys and Scientists are some nuts mollahs.

 However, the Journalist saves the day for Science!
 The TV Journalist ultimately tells you about Good and Bad.
 (The Russians are Bad, the Americans are Good.
 Bush is Bad, Obama is Good.)
 You hear it every day on the evening news.
 To trust his decision has become a habit.
 So far (take a note on the year - 2007) the Journalist stages his interviews in such a way that the Creationist comes out as The Bad Guy no matter his well thought-out answers or the nonsense coming from the science grand-dad.